Fight the Silence

-Fight the Silence is the fifth studio album by For Today.
+Fight the Silence is the fifth studio album by American Christian metalcore band For Today.
 The album was released on February 4, 2014 through Razor & Tie.

 Critical reception

 Fight the Silence received generally positive reception from the ratings and reviews of music critics.
 Danielle Deschamps of Outburn rated the album an eight-out-of-ten, saying that "Fight the Silence proves to be a heartfelt album saturated with sleepless guitars, honest lyrics, and a heavy sound guaranteed to stimulate the hearts and minds of listeners who battle the hard-hitting realities and bitter illusions that live within us all."
 In addition, Deschamps states that "Liberation and the means to release one's mind from looming fears and bitter agony thrive within Fight the Silence".
 At HM, Jordan Gonzalez rated the album three-and-a-half stars out of five, writing that the band "doesn't shine or break any new ground musically [...]
 Its lyrical content redeems it, shedding light on modern-day struggles too often ignored by the music industry," noting "perhaps, in the end, the stale music is excusable."
 Matt.S of Kill Your Stereo rated the album a seventy-seven out of 100, calling this "a solid album worth of attention."

 At Indie Vision Music, Lee Brown rated the album four stars out of five, affirming that the release "will definitely satisfy", but it is not a groundbreaking album by the band, which he writes that the release is "a powerful and passionate album that is lyrically bold, musically aggressive, and goes one-step further than just wearing its message on its sleeve."
 At Jesus Freak Hideout, they gave four opinions on the album.
 Michael Weaver rated it a perfect five stars, indicating that "For Today have created a masterpiece."
 John Choquette rated it four stars, highlighting this as yet "another excellent chapter in the band's ever-growing and impressive catalog."
 Timothy Estabrooks rated the album three-and-a-half stars, stating that the second half is better than the first, however he states that the band "continue to do what they do best: generic metalcore with lots of eerily similar breakdowns coupled with compelling and passionate lyrics."
 Mark Rice rated it four stars, calling the album "subversive" on which the band "displays legitimate versatility integrating rock, metalcore, and melodic elements, and the production quality continues to be eons better than their Facedown days."